ietf-wg-acme/acme/draft-ietf-acme-acme.md

 required to validate the challenge.
 A client should attempt to fulfill one of these challenges, and a server should consider any one of the challenges sufficient to make the authorization valid.
 For final authorizations, it contains the challenges that were successfully completed.
+Clients SHOULD NOT make any assumptions about the sort order of "challenges" elements returned from the server.

 wildcard (optional, boolean):
 : For authorizations created as a result of a newOrder request containing a DNS